Zechiax/BulkRenamer/README.md

 ## How to run

 The app is modularized into 3 modules: app, api and plugins.
-The app modules contains the main class, the api module contains the interfaces and the plugins module contains the built-in plugins.
+The app modules contains the main class, the api module contains the interfaces and base plugin classes and the plugins module contains the implemented plugins.

-The standalone app comes with no plugin functionality, everything is done through the interface.
+The standalone app comes with no plugin functionality.
 To add plugins, you will need to have a plugins folder in the same directory as the app jar.
-The plugins folder should contain the plugin jars.

 To easily run the app with the default set of plugins, there are 2 scripts, one for linux and one for windows.